ErickN13/Python-text-adventure-game-example/readme.md

-I made this code just for beginners to use as an example in the first steps.so i didn't use any lib or anything like that, just basic python
+I made this code just for beginners to use as an example in the first steps. so i didn't use any lib or anything like that, just basic python